nikolasibalic/Interactive-Publishing/docs/index.md

 # Interactive publishing

-Overview web page for [Interactive-Publishing GitHub repository](https://github.com/nikolasibalic/Interactive-publishing) containing templates and tools for creating [interactive figures](#interactive-figure) and [interactive text](#interactive-text) for publishing in EPUB3/HTML5.
+This is documentation page for [Interactive-Publishing GitHub repository](https://github.com/nikolasibalic/Interactive-publishing) containing templates and tools for creating [interactive figures](#interactive-figure) and [interactive text](#interactive-text) for publishing in EPUB3/HTML5.